-An extraordinary island, a land filled with secrets to uncover and views that will leave you breathless, where your eyes are lost between the crystalline sea, pristine white sand and rolling dunes covered in Mediterranean shrubbery.
-A kind and warm welcome, a bouquet of perfumes and colours that remain etched in your memory to make your holiday unforgettable: Sardinia is an island rich in history and beauty for you to unveil.
+Sardinia is an extraordinary island, a land filled with secrets to uncover and views that will leave you breathless, where your eyes are lost between the crystalline sea, pristine white sand and rolling dunes covered in Mediterranean shrubbery.
+A kind and warm welcome, a bouquet of perfumes and colors that remain etched in your memory to make your holiday unforgettable: Sardinia is an island rich in history and beauty for you to unveil.

-Forte Village overlooks an expanse of pristine white sand beaches and is situated in the south of Sardinia, in one of the most beautiful and poetic points of the island.
+Forte Village, luxury beach resort, overlooks an expanse of pristine white sand beaches and is situated in the south of Sardinia, in one of the most beautiful and poetic points of the island.

 Due to the mountain that protects it, Forte Village is characterized by a microclimate similar to a tropical location: which is why Forbes has included its beaches among the 5 most beautiful in the world.